Henry Lee Higginson: Career

+Philanthropy

 Boston Symphony Orchestra

 Higginson described his plans for a symphony orchestra two years after he launched the Boston Symphony Orchestra in 1881:

 On March 30, 1881, Higginson published in Boston newspapers his plan for a "Boston Symphony Orchestra" that would perform as a "full and permanent orchestra, offering the best music at low prices, such as may be found in all the large European cities."
 He advised his first music director, George Henschel, to hire only local musicians for the first year so as to avoid creating bad blood in local musical circles.
 For the first season's series of 20 concerts, prices were set at $10 or $5 for the whole series.
 Single ticket prices were set at 75 and 25 cents.
 For the weekly afternoon public rehearsal, seats were unreserved and all priced at 25 cents.
 The concert venue was the Boston Music Hall, and the orchestra would travel locally, offering concerts in such cities as Providence, Portland, and Worcester, as well as several in Cambridge at Harvard University's Sanders Theater.
 Soon, to address concerns about the availability of tickets, 505 tickets for the afternoon rehearsal concerts were sold for 25 cents to those who joined the queue outside the hall in advance of the performance.
 Tours to more distant cities followed, starting with Philadelphia and then New York.
 Casual summer concerts began in 1885.

 For many years, the organization accepted support from no one other than Higginson, who made up the annual deficit himself (in one year as much as $52,000).
 From the very beginning through at least the first 30 years of the BSO, through Julius Epstein, a Jewish friend in Vienna, Higginson had access to a continuous stream of the best conductors in the world, all European and German-speaking.
 In 1906, he sent instructions to those hiring on his behalf that the person they choose should understand that Higginson cared neither for modern music nor "the extreme modern style of conducting."
 He elaborated his tastes in another letter:

 As sole administrator of the BSO during its early years, Higginson ensured the success of his new organization by tightly controlling the professional musicians.
 In 1882, he forged a new contract requiring his musicians to make themselves available from Wednesday to Saturday during the season and on those days to "neither play in any other orchestra nor under any other conductor...except if wanted in your leisure hours by the Handel and Haydn Society," a collegial gesture to a much older organization.
 After the fourth season, he authorized the BSO's conductor Wilhelm Gericke to recruit twenty musicians while summering in Europe to replace some who were "old and overworked."

 For example, Higginson aggregated control by "threatening to break any strike with the importation of European players."
 Furthermore, over time he dropped musicians with ties to Boston and imported men from Europe of "high technical accomplishment, upon whose loyalty he could count."